cknight/copyright-license-checker/README.md

 ## Usage

 This project offers two command line utilities, `checker.ts` and `updater.ts`.
-These take a single parameter, an options JSON file.
+These take a single argument, an options JSON file.

 ### Options